flexera-public/policy_templates/README.md

-# Flexera CMP Policy Templates
+# Flexera Policy Templates

-This repository contains a library of open source Flexera CMP Policy Templates to provide governance via automation across Cost, Security, Operational, and Compliance categories.
+This repository contains a library of open source [Flexera Policy Templates](https://docs.flexera.com/flexera/EN/Automation/AboutPolicies.htm).
 All contributions are shared under the MIT license.

 Please contact sales@flexera.com to learn more.